baojie/leansemanticweb/Syllabus.md

 ## Section 8 User Interaction

 * It's about people, not machine
-* Guided data exploration and discovery
+* Guided data exploration and discovery: why semantics is part of the solution
-* Text interface
+* Query formulating
 * Faceted Browser
-* Voice interface and personal assistants
+* Mobile search, Voice interface and personal assistants
-* Implementation: some Python
+* Implementation: some Python (ElasticSearch, Redis, RDF store based)

 ## Section 9: Big Data, or not